 Suicide Prevention Awareness

 We want you to know that suicide is preventable and help is always available.
 The best way to prevent suicide is to get help as soon as you think you or your loved one is depressed.
+Here are the local Crisis Intervention numbers if you want to talk to someone right away.
+If you are feeling suicidal, you can also go to any emergency room for help.

-Help prevent suicide
+Video: Help prevent suicide

 Know someone who's depressed?
 Acting strange?
 Withdrawn?
 Reach out!
 Listen.
 Be there to help a friend.
 Call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
 There is help.
 You've got this!